Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively describes someone who acts independently or without regard for rules.
-The phrase uses "law" metaphorically to represent autonomy or defiance.
+The idiom uses "law" metaphorically to represent autonomy or defiance.

 Origin: